Animal daily mobility patterns analysis using resting event networks: Methods

 \subsection{Data}

 The data set used for our analysis contains information about fish positions recorded with acoustic telemetry techniques between July and September 2009 in the Rh\^one River (France).
+In acoustic telemetry, the fish are tagged with acoustic transmitters that are then detected by receiver stations deployed in their natural environment.
 These data were collected as part of a research project conducted in a 1.8 km long and 140 m wide river segment.
 The purpose of the project was to track the movements of 94 fish captured in June 2009 in the river segment.
-For more details about the experiment see \citep{Berge2012,Capra2017}.
+For more details about the experiment see \citep{Berge2012,Capra2017,Lamonica2020}.
 In favorable areas, fish position can be received every 3 seconds.
 However, the signal can be subject to discontinuity in certain area of the river segment.
 Moreover, the presence of tagged fish in the study area can be very irregular and highly dependent on the fish individuals and the fish species.
-To assess the quality of the fish trajectory reconstruction, we segment each day of observation into 288 5-minute periods and compute the fraction $\gamma$ of periods during which the position of the fish was recorded at least once.
+To assess the quality of the individual fish data, we segment each day of observation into 288 5-minute periods and compute the fraction $\gamma$ of periods during which the position of the fish was recorded at least once.
 Based on this metric, we selected ten fish among the most frequently localized individuals that belong to three species: four barbels (\textit{barbus barbus}), two catfishes (\textit{ictalurus melas}) and four chubs (\textit{squalius cephalus}).
 For each fish individual, we selected the ten days exhibiting the highest $\gamma$ values.
 On average we detected the presence of the fish in the study area $85\%$ of the day, with a minimum presence of $60\%$ and a maximum of $100\%$.
-More details regarding the fish and day selection processes are available in Appendix (Figure S\ref{FigS1} and Figure S\ref{FigS2}).
+More details regarding the fish and day selection processes are available in mentary Information (Figure S1 and Figure S2).